33 Photos that Will Make You Want to Visit Milan

 Milan Duomo Sculptures

-I have seen it more times than I can remember, but every time I get there, the beauty of Milan’s cathedral takes my breath away.
-With its unique shape, countless statues, and iridescent shades of marble, the Duomo is one of the most striking buildings in the city.
-The architecture inside is as magnificent, and the darkness makes a sharp contrast with the glittering white facade.
-From the rooftop, you can get close-up views of the spires and pinnacles and, on a bright day, you can even get a glimpse of the alps.
+I have seen Milan Cathedral more times than I can remember, but every time I get there, its beauty takes my breath away.
+With its unique shape, countless statues, and iridescent shades of marble, the Duomo of Milan is one of the most striking buildings in the city.
+The architecture inside is as magnificent as it is outside, and the darkness makes a sharp contrast with the glittering white facade.
+You can get close-up views of the spires and pinnacles from the rooftop, and on a bright day, you can even get a glimpse of the Alps.

 Lined by magnificent buildings and elegant arcades, Piazza del Duomo is one of the most beautiful squares in Italy.
 There’s always something going on: special events or street performers, and it’s an excellent spot for people-watching.